IBM/CodeEngine/README.md

 #### Cloud Shell

 The easiest way to run these are via the
-[IBM Cloud Shell](https://cloud.ibm.com/shell)service .
+[IBM Cloud Shell](https://cloud.ibm.com/shell) service.
 This is a browser based command line that will have all of the IBM Cloud CLI components pre-installed for you.